Benjamin Franklin - Childhood and Education:

 Old Age and Death:

-Even after the age of eighty, Franklin attended the Constitutional Congress and served three years as the president of Pennsylvania.
+Even after the age of eighty, Franklin attended the Constitutional Convention and served three years as the president of Pennsylvania.
 He died on April 17, 1790 at the age of 84.

 Benjamin Franklin was extremely important in the history of the move from thirteen individual colonies to one unified nation.
 His actions as elder statesman and diplomat helped ensure independence.
 His scientific and literary achievements helped him earn respect at home and abroad.
 While in England, he also received honorary degrees from St. Andrews and Oxford.
 His significance cannot be understated.